 The following list is work in progress, I'll keep adding to it as I come across (or remember) more systems benchmarking crimes...

-I see this frequently with SPEC benchmarks.
+I see this variant (which can actually be an instance of the previous one) frequently with SPEC benchmarks.
 These suites have been designed as suites for a reason: to be representative of a wide range of workloads, and to stress various aspects of a system.

 However, it is also true that it is often not possible to run all of SPEC on an experimental system.
 Some SPEC programs require large memories (they are designed to stress the memory subsystem!) and it may be simply impossible to run them on a particular platform, particularly an embedded system.
 Others are FORTRAN programs, and a compiler may not be available.